Yang-Wei-Ting/williams_game/README.md

-# William's Game
+# TkTactics

-**William's Game** is a single-player, turn-based strategy board game.
+**TkTactics** is a single-player, turn-based strategy board game.
 You command the blue army, battling against ever-growing waves of red enemy forces controlled by the computer.
 With each wave, the enemy grows stronger and more aggressive - can you hold the line and lead your troops to victory?

 ## Requirements